 NordVPN Works in China, But Only If You Do This First

-One of the most efficient ways to bypass the Firewall is with a VPN, but not all VPNs can do this.
+One of the most efficient ways to bypass the Great Firewall is with a VPN.
+Two years ago, however, that became a whole lot harder.

 How to Use NordVPN in China

 IMPORTANT: NordVPN provides Obfuscated Servers only for its OpenVPN apps on Windows, macOS, Linux, and Android.
 Currently, this feature is not available on the iOS app for your iPhone or iPad – you’ll need to manually configure the OpenVPN or L2TP protocol with specific settings.